xtendui/xtendui/src/gatsby/markdown/introduction/setup/index.md

 #### Animations

 This library in the demos uses [gsap](https://github.com/greensock/GSAP) for javascript animations.

-Install it.
+Install it and use as described in the docs.

 ```
 npm install gsap --save